vidal-adrien/ChIP-Rx-Pipeline-Pub/README.md

-# PNDS Genomics pipelines
+# Plant Nuclear Dynamics & Signaling

+Team led by Clara Bourbousse & Fredy Barneche.
+Scripts and documentation by Adrien Vidal.

 ## Pipeline guides

-Step-by-step guides to realize analyses.
+Step-by-step guides to genomic analysis pipelines used by the team.

 [ChIP-Seq pipeline](chipseq.md)